rraymond67/Project-2/README.md

 # App Title: Hogwarts School of Witchcraft and Wizardry

-### App Description: A react application where you can aply to the Hogwarts School of Witchcraft and Wizardry.
+### App Description: A react application where you can aply to the Hogwarts School of Witchcraft and Wizardry and choose which house to inlist in.
 You will be given a student application form to submit to the school.
 Once you fill out the information required on the form, you submit it for request approval.
-You might get accepted or rejected.
+If you dont feel confident about your application you can delete it.
+You can also check a list of Alumni (You might get accepted or rejected).

 ### Air-table API: "https://api.airtable.com/v0/app3GZegOGWXeUvpY/Students